 “Like, manual labor?”
 My father finally ventured.

-He was on the CDC website in minutes, inhaling pages of information on Zambia and Botswana and coughing up dangers large and small.
+He was on the CDC website in minutes, inhaling pages of information on Zambia and coughing up dangers large and small.
 He took careful notes—an entire notebook page of hair-raising threats—which my mother secretly photographed and texted me.
 To be fair, she was uneasy, too, but not much gets in-between my mom and poking fun.

 My background was checked, my rights waived.
 My passport came back from the embassy stamped with a visa good through June 2015.